 CyberMiSTS’ goal is increasing student interest in cybersecurity careers; it does not address cyberbullying.

-• Educators must be able to attend all 10 days of the CyberMiSTS workshop.
+• Educators must be able to attend all 15 days of the CyberMiSTS workshop (virtually, using Zoom).

 • Preference given to educators who are middle school or CTE teachers in Suffolk County (NY) schools.